danielelinaro/LCG/installation.md

         source ~/.lcg-env.sh
         source ~/.lcg-completion.bash

+with the commands

+        $ echo 'source ~/.lcg-env.sh' >> $HOME/.bashrc
+        $ echo 'source ~/.lcg-completion.bash' >> $HOME/.bashrc

 The script in lcg-completion.bash provides autocomplete capabilities to LCG but it is not required for correct functioning.
 The environment variables exported in lcg-env.sh, on the other hand, provide necessary defaults to LCG and should be tailored to your system.
 In particular, the file exports the following variables:

-- COMEDI DEVICE The path to the device file from which data is read.
+- COMEDI_DEVICE The path to the device file from which data is read.
-- AI CONVERSION FACTOR CC The conversion factor to be used for the analog input, in current clamp mode.
+- AI_CONVERSION_FACTOR_CC The conversion factor to be used for the analog input, in current clamp mode.
-- AO CONVERSION FACTOR CC The conversion factor to be used for the analog output, in current clamp mode.
+- AO_CONVERSION_FACTOR_CC The conversion factor to be used for the analog output, in current clamp mode.
-- AI CONVERSION FACTOR VC The conversion factor to be used for the analog input, in voltage clamp mode.
+- AI_CONVERSION_FACTOR_VC The conversion factor to be used for the analog input, in voltage clamp mode.
-- AO CONVERSION FACTOR VC The conversion factor to be used for the analog output, in current clamp mode.
+- AO_CONVERSION_FACTOR_VC The conversion factor to be used for the analog output, in current clamp mode.
 - RANGE The range of the output to the analog card.
-- AI SUBDEVICE The analog input subdevice on the acquisition card.
+- AI_SUBDEVICE The analog input subdevice on the acquisition card.
-- AI CHANNEL The default channel used for analog input.
+- AI_CHANNEL The default channel used for analog input.
-- AO SUBDEVICE The analog output subdevice on the acquisition card.
+- AO_SUBDEVICE The analog output subdevice on the acquisition card.
-- AO CHANNEL The default channel used for analog output.
+- AO_CHANNEL The default channel used for analog output.
-- AI UNITS CC The units for the analog input, in current clamp mode.
+- AI_UNITS_CC The units for the analog input, in current clamp mode.
-- AO UNITS CC The units for the analog output, in current clamp mode.
+- AO_UNITS_CC The units for the analog output, in current clamp mode.
-- AI UNITS VC The units for the analog input, in voltage clamp mode.
+- AI_UNITS_VC The units for the analog input, in voltage clamp mode.
-- AO UNITS VC The units for the analog output, in voltage clamp mode.
+- AO_UNITS_VC The units for the analog output, in voltage clamp mode.
-- SAMPLING RATE The default sampling rate of the acquisition.
+- SAMPLING_RATE The default sampling rate of the acquisition.
-- GROUND REFERENCE The ground reference of the acquisition card.
+- GROUND_REFERENCE The ground reference of the acquisition card.
 At present, Ground-Referenced Single Ended (GRSE) and Non-Referenced Single Ended (NRSE) are supported.
+- LCG_REALTIME This variable tells whether the system should preferentially use the real-time kernel if it is available or not.
+The main advantage in using the real-time kernel (also for open loop experiments) is that it provides synchronous input and output, in contrast to the non-real-time mode, where input and output are asynchronously managed by the DAQ board.
+- LCG_RESET_OUTPUT This variable tells whether the output of the DAQ board should automatically be reset to zero every time a trial ends.
+This is particularly useful when interrupting the program (with Ctrl-C for example) and is valid only for current clamp experiments.

 Most of the previous values depend on how your amplifier is configured and on how it is wired to the acquisition card.
-It is also important to note that the conversion factors and the units provided in .lcg-env.sh are meaningful when only one input and output channels are present.
+It is also important to note that the conversion factors and the units provided in .lcg-env.sh are meaningful when only one input and output channel are present.
 In all other cases, input/output conversion factors will have to be specified either in the configuration file or when invoking a script.
+LCG provides a script that helps the user in finding the correct values for the conversion factors used on his/her system.
+To use it, turn on the amplifier and connect it to the board as you would during an experiment and run the following commands:

+         $ comedi_calibrate
+         $ lcg-find-conversion-factors --CC-channels 0,0 --VC-channels 1,1

+where the --CC-channels and --VC-channels options specify the input and output channels to use in current or voltage clamp mode, respectively, and should reflect the values used in the system that is being configured.
+The script will ask the user a few questions and then update the values of the conversion factors in the .lcg-env.sh file: due to rounding errors, however, these values might have to be rounded by the user afterwards by editing manually the .lcg-env.sh file.

 ## Installation without a realtime kernel